 Normally at birth, when the umbilical cord ruptures, the internal parts of the umbilical cord retract into the abdomen.
-Those parts are the two umbilical arteries, the umbilical vein and the tube leading from the bladder (urachus).
+Those parts are the two umbilical arteries, the umbilical vein and the tube leading from the bladder.
 Inside the abdomen they are better protected from the environment.
 In only a few days these arteries, vein and urachus will all shrink.

-In a normal calf the blood vessels are just a thread by a couple of weeks.
-The urachus shrinks to a very small ligament.
+In a normal calf, the blood vessels are just a thread by a couple of weeks.
+The bladder tube shrinks to a very small ligament.

-The hole through which these pass in the stomach wall is the navel.
+The navel is the hole in the stomach wall through which these vessels pass.
 It will gradually close during the first two months of life.
-The ruptured umbilical cord, what we normally see outside the calf's body, extends at birth through the navel.
+The ruptured umbilical cord, the bit we normally see outside the calf's body, extends at birth through the navel.
 It should be essentially an empty tube.

-Two to six inches of umbilical cord are often left hanging from the calf's belly.
-It will shrivel and dry up during the seven to ten days of life as long as it is neither infected nor repeatedly sucked on by another calf.
+Between 5cm and 15cm of umbilical cord are often left hanging from the calf's belly.
+It will shrivel and dry up during the 7 to 10 days of life as long as it is neither infected nor repeatedly sucked on by another calf.
 At that point the navel opening is no longer needed and it continues to close.